Have questions about COVID-19?

 Under Chapter 85, P.L.
-2006, all persons and businesses, other than governmental entities, homeowners, or tenants, maintaining an office or transacting business in New Jersey and making a payment for services rendered to resident unregistered, unincorporated contractors or nonresident unregistered, unincorporated contractors must deduct and withhold from the payment a tax equal to 7 % of the amount paid.
+2006, all persons and businesses, other than governmental entities, homeowners, or tenants, maintaining an office or transacting business in New Jersey and making a payment for services rendered to unregistered, unincorporated contractors – whether resident or nonresident – must deduct and withhold from the payment a tax equal to 7% of the amount paid

 All persons and businesses include those that own real estate and contract with unregistered, unincorporated contractors for repair and construction services to buildings (rental properties, investment properties, etc.) not deemed as their principal residences.